YuanyueLi/MSEntropy/docs/source/index.rst

 This package comprises the following modules:

-1.  **Classical entropy calculation functions:** These functions are ideal for calculating the classical spectral entropy and entropy similarity for a small set of spectrum pairs.
+1.  **Classical entropy functions:** These functions are ideal for calculating the classical spectral entropy and entropy similarity for a small set of spectrum pairs.

 3.  **Flash Entropy Search Algorithm Functions:** If your task involves searching spectra against a large spectral library, this algorithm will significantly improve the speed of the search process.